What is BGP (Border Gateway Protocol)?

 BGP is an exterior gateway protocol, which means it is designed to share routing information between different ASes.
 Alternatively, an interior gateway protocol sends information within a single AS.
 However, Internal BGP (iBGP) is available to send reachability information within an organization's network.

 Each BGP router maintains a standard routing table used to direct packets in transit.
 BGP uses client-server topology to communicate routing information, with the client initiating a BGP session by sending a request to the server.

 BGP routing basics

 In situations where multiple paths are available -- as within a major hosting facility -- BGP policies communicate an organization's preferences for what path traffic should follow in and out.
 BGP community tags can control route advertisement behavior among peers.

 Common BGP issues

-Routers can also run out of memory or storage, or be too slow to respond to updates.
-Routers send error codes and subcodes to communicate problems including timeouts, malformed requests and processing problems.
+Routers can also run out of memory or storage or be too slow to respond to updates.
+Routers send error codes and subcodes to communicate problems, including timeouts, malformed requests and processing problems.

 BGP is also vulnerable to attacks based on misinformation.
 Malicious actors can flood a router with bad packets in a denial-of-service attack, for example.
-They can also claim to be the source of routing information for an AS, and (temporarily) control where traffic headed from that AS goes, a practice known as BGP hijacking.
+They can also claim to be the source of routing information for an AS and temporarily control where traffic headed from that AS goes, a practice known as BGP hijacking.

 Difference between internal and external BGP, OSPF

-The OSPF (Open Shortest Path First) protocol is used only in internal networks.
-OSPF is focused on finding the shortest route available between nodes, and on failing over to that shortest route as quickly as possible.
+The Open Shortest Path First (OSPF) protocol is used only in internal networks.
+OSPF focuses on finding the shortest route available between nodes and on failing over to that shortest route as quickly as possible.